 More → Stablecoin payments that work with your enterprise AR/AP & compliance systems

-Traditional payment rails have been the backbone of corporate finance for decades, but they come with well-known pain points for finance and AP teams:
+Traditional payment rails like ACH and SWIFT-based wires often mean slow timelines, high and unpredictable costs, and a lot of manual effort to keep everything straight.
+They've been the backbone of corporate finance for decades, but they come with some serious pain points for AP teams:

 Slow Settlement

-Standard ACH bank transfers typically take 1–3 business days to clear (sometimes even longer due to batch processing and bank holding times).
-International wire transfers using the SWIFT network can take 2–5 days or more to reach the recipient – and that’s if everything goes right.
+Standard ACH bank transfers typically take 1–3 business days to clear – sometimes even longer due to batch processing and bank holding times.
+International wire transfers using the SWIFT network can take 2–5 days or more to reach the recipient.
 There’s nothing “swift” about a payment that spends nearly a week in transit.

 Reconciliation Nightmares